Kellogg to split into 3; snacks, cereals, plant-based food

 Shareholders will receive shares in the two spin-offs on a pro-rata basis relative to their Kellogg holdings.

-The company’s corporate headquarters will move from Battle Creek, Michigan, to Chicago, but it will maintain dual headquarters in both cities for its snack company, which makes up about 80% of current sales.
+The cereal and plant-based meat companies will remain headquartered in Battle Creek, Michigan, where Kellogg was founded in 1906.
+The snack company __ which accounts for 80% of Kellogg’s current sales __ will have dual campuses in Battle Creek and Chicago, with its headquarters in Chicago.
 Kellogg’s three international headquarters in Europe, Latin America, and AMEA will remain in their current locations.

+Kellogg has been sharpening its focus on snacks for years.
+In 2019, the company sold its cookie, pie crust, ice cream cone and fruit business to the Ferraro Group.

 Big-name companies have begun to split up at an accelerated pace, including General Electric, IBM and Johnson & Johnson, but such splits are more rare for food producers.
 The last major split in the sector was in in 2012, when Kraft split to create Mondelez.

+Mondelez made its own big play in the snack business on Monday, when it announced it will acquire Clif Bar & Co., a major energy bar company.
+The $2.9 billion deal is expected to close in the third quarter.

-It is a particularly perilous time in the industry due to rising costs, both for labor and for material.
+This is a particularly perilous time in the food industry due to rising costs, both for labor and for material.
 Russia’s invasion of Ukraine has pushed grain prices higher and this month, the U.S. reported that inflation is hitting four-decade highs.

-Last fall, about 1,400 workers at Kellogg’s cereal plants went on strike for nearly three months before winning a new contract with immediate, across the board wage increases and enhanced benefits for all workers.
-In March, few hundred other workers at a plant the makes Cheez-Its won a new contract with 15% wage increases over three years.

 Shares of Kellogg Co. jumped 8% to $73.29 before the opening bell Tuesday.